Upwardfi/docs/source/includes/bank_accounts.md

 }
 ```

 This API updates a user bank account.
-By passing the bank account information you like, Highline will return a sucess message or an error.

 ### HTTP Request